-Several gravel roads are open to both bicycle and automotive traffic.
-Find information on routes and safety at www.nps. gov/yell/planyourvisit/bicycling or pick up the Bicycling in Yellowstone brochure at a visitor center or ranger station.
+Some gravel roads are open to both bicycle and automotive traffic.
+Find information on routes and safety on the park website or pick up the Bicycling in Yellowstone brochure at a visitor center or ranger station.

 An inside look at park heritage